-Another tiki bar in New Orleans to add to your list is Latitude 29, also located in the French Quarter.
-Latitude 29 features separate restaurant (where all ages are allowed), so if you’re with someone under 21, you can still enjoy the laid-back, tropical vibes in the restaurant section.
+Latitude 29 features a separate restaurant where all ages are welcome.
+So if you’re with someone under 21, you can still enjoy the laid-back, tropical vibes in the restaurant section.

 Which bars in New Orleans are you going to visit?

 If you enjoyed my tips on the best bars in New Orleans, be sure to check out my post on general New Orleans travel tips, too!